suvendujena2001/GyamSys_Training/workarea/subhendu-jena/README.md

 Implemented the concepts from the Training Seesions with Sivakumar.<br>
 Check Comments and Console in DevTools to know about the console outputs.
+<br>Feel free to suggest Changes.
+This is an initial page. suggest simple yet engrossing games to be incorporated.